pdgilbert/eg_stm_hal/README.md

 to best take advantage of the generic aspect of `embedded-hal`.
 (The setup in many examples, including these, tends to dominate the application code, so the advantage of the HAL is not always so obvious.)
 These examples are divided into two groups.
-The first group uses only the MCU specific HAL crate and the main crates associated with `embedded-hal`.
-The second group uses additional device driver crates.
+The first group if core examples uses only the MCU specific HAL crate and the main crates associated with `embedded-hal`.
+The second group of additional examples uses additional device driver crates.

 ##  Contents